StoryScriptorg/StoryScript/README.md

 - Numpy
 - Colorama

-These are required packages for StoryScript, You can install them all at once by running the `install_packages.py` file.
+These are required packages for StoryScript, You can setup them manually or install through the setup script.

 ## How to use the Language